 Whether a couple’s problems are perpetual or resolvable, the Gottman Method of spousal therapy is used by marriage counselors to address all manner of common issues within a partnership, including emotional distance, frequent arguing, and infidelity, to name a few.

-Aletheia Marriage Counseling Service, established in 1979, by Jim Ramsey, the very first fully certified Gottman Therapist in Montana is proud to be able to offer this highly effective form of couples therapy, to couples in the Bozeman area, as well as to all of Montana.
+Aletheia Marriage Counseling Service, established in 1979, by Jim Ramsey, the very first fully certified Gottman Therapist in Montana is proud to be able to offer this highly effective form of couples therapy.

 Every couple is unique, and has unique relationship issues.
 As well, no single form of couples therapy will work for all partners.
 That’s why Aletheia offers a wide range of marriage counseling options.